google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 is right for you is important.
 We recommend the [Google AdSense platform](http://www.google.com/adsense/start/) for most sites; it's free use and available to almost any site.
-The [DoubleClick platform](https://www.google.com/doubleclick/publishers/) is best for sites with their own adversiting teams.
+The [DoubleClick platform](https://www.google.com/doubleclick/publishers/) is best for sites with their own advertising teams.

 ### AdSense